 It makes a fantastic side for steaks and all kinds of dark meats.
 But it’s also delicious by itself with a little side salad.

 1 cup / 240ml Heavy Cream

 2 – 3 cloves of Garlic, minced

 - Peel the potatoes and use either a mandolin or a knife to cut them into thin (~2mm) slices.
 Do not wash the potatoes, instead, put them right into a heavy saucepan.

 - Preheat your oven to 375° Fahrenheit.

-- Once the milk has come to a boil, transfer everything into an oven proof dish, I like to use a pretty shallow one to get maximum crust on top.
-You can arrange the potatoes nicely in the dish or just pour them in, flavor wise there's no difference.
+- Once the milk has come to a boil, transfer everything into an oven-proof dish, I like to use a pretty shallow one to get a maximum crust on top.
+You can arrange the potatoes nicely in the dish or just pour them in, flavor-wise there’s no difference.

 - Bake until the potatoes are tender, most of the liquid is absorbed, and the top is golden and bubbly.
 That takes about 1 hour.

 - Let rest for 15 minutes before serving.